caam37830/default-project/final_report.md

 # Final Report

-The final report will be due 12/9 at 12pm (noon) Chicago time.
+The final report will be due during finals week.

 For the final report, you should do the following:
 1. Add spatial components to your agent-based and ODE models.
 See [spatial.md](spatial.md) for instructions.